bfeher/BFPaperTableViewCell/README.md

 ---------
 _BFPaperTableViewCell_ is a subclass of UITableViewCell that behaves much like the new paper table cells from Google's Material Design Labs.
 All animation are asynchronous and are performed on sublayers.
-_BFPaperTableViewCell_s work right away with pleasing default behaviors, however they can be easily customized!
+_BFPaperTableViewCells_ work right away with pleasing default behaviors, however they can be easily customized!
 The tap-circle color, background fade color, and tap-circle diameter are all readily customizable via public properties.

-By default, _BFPaperTableViewCell_s use "Smart Color" which will match the tap-circle and background fade colors to the color of the `textLabel`.
+By default, _BFPaperTableViewCells_ use "Smart Color" which will match the tap-circle and background fade colors to the color of the `textLabel`.
 You can turn off Smart Color by setting the property, `.usesSmartColor` to `NO`.
 If you disable Smart Color, a gray color will be used by default for both the tap-circle and the background color fade.
 You can set your own colors via: `.tapCircleColor` and `.backgroundFadeColor`.
 Note that setting these disables Smart Color.